Imitrex Side Effects

 Generic Name: sumatriptan

-Note: This document contains side effect information about sumatriptan.
-Some of the dosage forms listed on this page may not apply to the brand name Imitrex.
+Note: This page contains side effects data for the generic drug sumatriptan.
+It is possible that some of the dosage forms included below may not apply to the brand name Imitrex.

 For the Consumer